ndrakos/blog/_posts/2023-04-25-Topology_of_Reionization_Part_II.md

 categories: reion
 ---

-As I described in the previous post, I want to solve...
+As I described in the <a href="https://ndrakos.github.io/blog/reion/Topology_of_Reionization/">previous post</a>, I want to plot the reionized regions.

 ## Brute Force Approach